Lettuce Wraps with Ground Beef

 - Our sauce is light and flavorful with hints of ginger and sesame.
 You could also try the dipping sauce from our Chicken Lettuce Wraps.

-Refrigerating: You can store leftover cooked ground beef filling in a sealed airtight container in the refrigerator for up to 3 days.
+Refrigerating: You can store leftover cooked ground beef filling in a sealed airtight container in the refrigerator for up to 3 days, making it a great meal prep.
 Don’t assemble the lettuce wraps until you’re ready to eat!
 If you’ve washed the lettuce, put it in a paper towel lined container to prevent it from getting wilted.

 Freezing: We haven’t tried freezing the filling for these beef lettuce wraps.
 I think it might freeze well.
 The vegetables may get soggy.